littlepretty/VirtualTimeKernel/README.md

 ## Installation
 ### Install Virtual Time Patch to Linux Kernel
-* First, `./install.sh` at the root directory of this repo, which will automatically:
+* First, run `./install.sh both` at the root directory of this repo, which will automatically:
     * Download and unpack Linux kernel version 3.16.3
     * Copy source files to the unpacked kernel
     * Build new kernel